allyourbankarebelongtous/pleb-vpn/README.md

 To manually send an individual missed payment you can run the keysend script that is saved in /home/admin/pleb-vpn/payments/keysends, for example:
 `sudo -u bitcoin /home/admin/pleb-vpn/payments/keysends/_035fed4_monthly_cln_keysend.sh`
-sends the monthly payment of 100 sats from my Core Lightning node each time I run that command.
+sends the monthly payment of 0.50 USD from my Core Lightning node each time I run that command.
 (Command needs to be run as user bitcoin or it will fail for Core Lightning nodes).

 For payments that were scheduled at a certain time you can manually run that service with the following: